MrBrownNL/Advent-of-Code-2024/README.md

 poetry install
 ```

-Then you are ready to go!
+Now you are ready to go!
 ```shell
 python main.py
 ```